dbbaskette/dbbuild/README.md

     - Automatically commits version file changes with a conventional commit message.
     - Creates a Git tag for the new version.
     - Pushes the commit and tags to your remote repository.
+- **Pre-commit Hook Integration:** Detects `.pre-commit-config.yaml` and offers to install hooks to maintain code standards.
 - **GitHub Integration:**
     - Prompts to authenticate with the `gh` CLI if not already logged in.
     - Offers to create a GitHub Pull Request for the new version.